thegalaxykat/RISC-V-python-simulation/README.md

 ![MCV Diagram](MVC.png)

 Please read through the comments on our code and function docstrings for more information on precisely how the it works.

+### Tests
+Test cases with randomly generated instruction were used to test the system.
+The code behind these tests can be found in `test_single_line.py`, although it should be noted that the tests will be different each time.